-Often, the execution of these tasks might roll into the consultant’s deliverables, but generally a marketing consultant is the outside advisor developing and directing the strategy for all the deliverables.
-This means that, while a consultant may work on execution, they typically only focus on the high-level strategy, and leave you to do the heavy lifting on executing these tasks.
+Skilled labor (the execution phase) such as copywriting or design may be relatively affordable, but developing (and sometimes managing) the strategy associated with that work requires more expertise and is therefore more costly.
+In most cases the strategy and the execution are conducted by different individuals or teams.
+Often, the execution of marketing or branding tasks might roll into the consultant’s deliverables, but generally a marketing consultant is the outside advisor developing and directing the strategy for all the deliverables.
+This means that, while a consultant or their teams may work on execution, they typically only focus on the high-level strategy, and hand off the heavy lifting on executing these tasks.

 OK that is partially a joke, but it is worth mentioning that you do get what you pay for.
 The best marketing consultants provide value that can last for years, and often their fees often reflect that.
 While hourly rates are often still in consideration, this is merely one way to measure the effort put towards the project at hand.

 The typical marketing consultant charges based on one of two models.
 First, and maybe most common, is by an hourly consulting rate.
 The second is fixed bid on a project-by-project basis.
 Often this is based on a predetermined number of hours that are allocated to the project.
 This is simply the anticipated number of hours for a project multiplied by the hourly rates of the consultant.
 What those rates are will generally depend on the experience of the consultant, the demand, the geographical market, and other economic factors.
 Ultimately, you are paying for the time of the consultant with some kind of margin to cover expenses and profit.